Money-2021/VaultedObjects/README.md

 This is the public domain SDK as a set of Visual Studio Unit test cases, which can be executed within Visual Studio, without the need for any further application development.

-In order to use the infastucture, each developer or user, must first obtain a Seure Identity->User Token.
+In order to use the infastucture, each developer or user, must first obtain a Seure Identity->User Token, from a vault operator.